upros/tls-pok/draft-friel-tls-eap-dpp.md

 ## External PSK Derivation

-An {{!I-D.ietf-tls-external-psk-importer}} EPSK is made of of the tuple of (Base Key, External Identity, Hash).
+An {{!I-D.ietf-tls-external-psk-importer}} EPSK is made up of the tuple of (Base Key, External Identity, Hash).
 The EPSK is derived from the BSK public key using {{!RFC5869}} with the hash algorithm from the ciphersuite:

 ~~~
 epsk   = HKDF-Expand(HKDF-Extract(<>, bskey),